shaunjwalker/algorithms/README.md

 ### Project Overview
 The project includes:
-- Three methods of reversing an input array, reverse1, reverse2, and reverse3
+- Three methods of reversing an input array, `reverse1`, `reverse2`, and `reverse3`
-- Two methods of merging two sorted input arrays into a new, sorted array, merge1 and merge2
+- Two methods of merging two sorted input arrays into a new, sorted array, `merge1` and `merge2`

 Each algorithm was compared based upon their runtimes.

 ### Experimental Design
 The experimental design of this project involved :
-- Choosing values of n, where n is the size of an input array, on which to run each algorithm to obtain meaningful and comparable performance data
+- Choosing values of `n`, where `n` is the size of an input array, on which to run each algorithm to obtain meaningful and comparable performance data
 - Ensuring that every run of each algorithm was on a new, randomized array
-- Ensuring that merge1 and merge2 were run on the exact same randomized array each run
+- Ensuring that `merge1` and `merge2` were run on the exact same randomized array each run

 ### Results